FerretDB/FerretDB/website/blog/2022-10-06-how-to-start-ferretdb-locally-with-docker.md

 ```

 With the insertOne() comand, one document record is inserted into the collection.
-Let’s attempt to retrieve the documents in this collection using the find() method:
+Let's attempt to retrieve the documents in this collection using the find() method:

 ```js
 test> db.ferrets.find({})